-Additionally, mediation can assist the parties to resolve their issues much faster and less expensively than litigating disputes in the courtroom.
+Additionally, mediation can assist the parties in resolving their issues much faster and less expensively than litigating disputes in the courtroom.
 Mediation allows the parties to direct the resolution of their issues in more personal and meaningful ways.
 Further, by negotiating the issues themselves the parties thereby maintain control over the outcome rather than placing the issue in the hands of a judge.

 What is the Role of the Mediator?

 The role of the mediator is to facilitate communication between the parties, assist them in focusing on the real issues of the dispute, and generate options for settlement.
 A mediator’s role is to remain neutral.
-The mediator cannot make any decisions for the parties nor can they impose his or her judgment on them.
+The mediator cannot make any decisions for the parties nor can they impose their own judgment on them.